Personality psychology: Humanistic theories

-Humanistic psychology emphasizes that people have free will and that this plays an active role in determining how they behave.
-Accordingly, humanistic psychology focuses on subjective experiences of persons as opposed to forced, definitive factors that determine behavior.
+Humanistic psychology emphasizes that people have free will and that this plays an active role in shaping their behavior.
+Accordingly, humanistic psychology focuses on the subjective experiences of persons rather than on externally imposed, definitive factors that determine behavior.
 Abraham Maslow and Carl Rogers were proponents of this view, which is based on the "phenomenal field" theory of Combs and Snygg (1949).
-Rogers and Maslow were among a group of psychologists that worked together for a decade to produce the Journal of Humanistic Psychology.
-This journal was primarily focused on viewing individuals as a whole, rather than focusing solely on separate traits and processes within the individual.
+Rogers and Maslow were among a group of psychologists who worked together for a decade to produce the Journal of Humanistic Psychology.
+This journal primarily focused on viewing individuals as a whole rather than on separate traits and processes within the individual.

-Robert W. White wrote the book The Abnormal Personality that became a standard text on abnormal psychology.
-He also investigated the human need to strive for positive goals like competence and influence, to counterbalance the emphasis of Freud on the pathological elements of personality development.
+Robert W. White wrote The Abnormal Personality, which became a standard text on abnormal psychology.
+He also investigated the human need to strive for positive goals, such as competence and influence, to counterbalance Freud's emphasis on the pathological elements of personality development.

 Maslow spent much of his time studying what he called "self-actualizing persons", those who are "fulfilling themselves and doing the best they are capable of doing".
 Maslow believes all who are interested in growth move towards self-actualizing (growth, happiness, satisfaction) views.
-Many of these people demonstrate a trend in dimensions of their personalities.
+Many of these people exhibit patterns across the dimensions of their personalities.
 Characteristics of self-actualizers according to Maslow include the four key dimensions: